 Show host “Sunshine” Sonny Payne will come on, list the sponsors, then roll right into the first song.
 He was born in 1925, so if you want to hear him live and in person, you’d better hurry up.
 He’s broadcasting from the Delta Cultural Center in downtown Helena, but the show itself has been going since 1941 (they tell you which number show it is during each 30 minute program – last time I listened it was above 16,000.)

-It looks like they’ve started sharing recorded King Biscuit Time shows on the InterWebs; I love imagining someone in Moscow or Osaka or Santiago or Wroclaw listening to blues music and local advertisements from deep in the Mississippi Delta.
+It looks like they’ve started sharing recorded King Biscuit Time show videos on the InterWebs; I love imagining someone in Moscow or Osaka or Santiago or Wroclaw listening to blues music and local advertisements from deep in the Mississippi Delta.

 To hear more blues music in person, there’s a new initiative this year called Bridging the Blues.
 It’s 12 days of celebrating blues music, starting today (September 27) and running through October 8.
 What’s unique is that tourism organizations in Mississippi, Arkansas and Memphis (Tennessee) have all gotten together to organize it, and they’re doing a lot of their marketing on the social web.